Home / Blog / Tips and Gotchas for Using key with v-for in Vue.js 3

 Daniel Kelly

-When working with v-for in Vue it is typically recommended to provide a special key attribute.
+When working with v-for loops in Vue apps it is typically recommended to provide a special key attribute.
 Something like this:

 <div v-for="item in items" :key="item.id">

-The purpose of this key attribute is to give "a hint for Vue's virtual DOM algorithm to identify VNodes when diffing the new list of nodes against the old list" (from Vue.js Docs).
+The purpose of this key attribute is to give a hint for the Vue virtual DOM algorithm to identify VNodes when diffing the new list of nodes against the old list.

-Ok, so I should use it but how?
-First, the key attribute should always be a unique value for each item in the array being iterated over.
-If your data is coming from a database this is typically an easy decision, just use the id or uid or whatever it's called on your particular resource.
+To use the key attribute correctly, it must always be unique for each item in the array being iterated over.
+If your data comes from a database, this is usually straightforward—just use the id, uid, or whatever unique identifier is available for your resource.

 <div v-for="user in users" :key="user.id">

-But what if the items in your array don't include an id?
-What should the key be then?
-Well, if there is another value that is guaranteed to be unique you can use that.
+What if the items in your array don’t include an id?
+In such cases, you can use another value that is guaranteed to be unique for each item.

 <div v-for="user in users" :key="user.username">

-Or if no single property of each item is guaranteed to be unique but a mixture of several different properties is, then you can JSON encode it.
+If no single property is guaranteed unique, but a combination of several properties is, you can use JSON.stringify() to create a unique key.

 <div v-for="user in users" :key="JSON.stringify(user)">

-You should not use array indexes as keys since indexes are only indicative of an items position in the array and not an identifier of the item itself.
+You should avoid using array indexes as keys since indexes represent an item's position in the array, not the item’s unique identity.

 ❌ <div v-for="(user, index) in users" :key="index">

-Why does that matter?
-Because if a new item is inserted into the array at any position other than the end, when Vue patches the DOM with the new item data, then any data local in the iterated component will not update along with it.
+Why is this important?
+If a new item is inserted into the array at any position other than the end, Vue will update the DOM, but the local data in the iterated component won’t sync correctly with the new data.

-This is difficult to understand without actually seeing it.
-In the below Stackblitz example there are 2 identical lists, except that the first one uses the index for the key and the next one uses the user.name.
-The "Add New After Robin" button uses splice to insert Cat Woman into the middle of the list.
-Go ahead and press it and compare the 2 lists.
+This issue is easier to understand with an example.
+In the Stackblitz below, there are two identical lists—one using index as the key and the other using user.name.
+The "Add New After Robin" button inserts Cat Woman into the middle of the list.
+Try it out and compare how the two lists behave.

-Notice how the local data is now completely off on the first list.
-This is the issue with using :key="index".
+Notice how the local data is now completely mismatched in the first list.
+This is the problem when using :key="index".

-However, we still haven't solved the issue for when there is truly nothing unique about our items.
+However, we still face the challenge of dealing with cases where nothing is inherently unique about our items.

-• The items being iterated over don't produce components or DOM that need local state (ie data in a component or a input value in a DOM element)
+• The items being iterated over don't render components or DOM elements that require local state (like component data or input values).

 Conclusion